Boston Business Women

 How do you enjoy your free time?

-I live in a beautiful part of New England and enjoy walking with my dog and listening to a great book on audible or a compelling podcast.
-My 10 year old daughter and I love to scooter downtown for ice cream.
-I enjoy volunteering my time as a board member for the Jeanne Geiger Crisis Center.
+I enjoy walking with my dog, listening to books or podcasts, scootering downtown for ice cream with my daughter, and volunteering as a board member for the Jeanne Geiger Crisis Center.

 What is something that not many people know about you?